pulumi/pulumi-hugo/themes/default/content/docs/intro/console/ci-cd-integration-assistant.md

 ---
 title: CI/CD Integration Assistant
-meta_desc: An overview of the CI/CD integration assistant in the Pulumi Console.
+meta_desc: An overview of the CI/CD integration assistant in the Pulumi Service.
 menu:
   intro:
     parent: console